-The Road We’re On
+The Road I’m On

 Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.
 (Matthew 7:13-14 KJV)

-In a case like this the road splits into two roads, where both are well traveled, and we have to choose to take one or the other.
+two paths-5Sometimes these choices are big and obvious, and the road splits into two roads, where both are well traveled, and we have to choose to take one or the other.

 When one of those small divergent paths grabs our attention, like when we come across something in the Bible that begs us to question, we are tempted to explore it further.